 Where needed we can supplement with a chicken or fish-based dog roll.
 The dogs are fed once a day unless otherwise requested or they are a puppy.

 If your dog is on a special or prescription diet, we are happy for you to provide this and will feed accordingly.
 There is no additional charge for this.

 We can dispense medication to your dog, we require it to be in the original containers, with the required dosage clearly marked.
 There is no charge for dispensing medication.

 Your dog must be up to date with its vaccinations before it can stay at Vin View Pet Lodge.
 For the health of your dog and those already staying with us, if your dog’s vaccination is not up to date it will be unable to stay.
-(An up to date vaccination is one that does not fall within the timeframe your dog is staying with us.
-If your dog’s vaccination falls during their stay it must be renewed prior to coming into kennels).
+If your dog’s vaccination due date falls during their stay it must be renewed prior to coming into kennels.

 If you are unsure, check with your vet, they will be able to tell you when their vaccinations are due.